Egypt presidential election body weighs complaints

 The Brotherhood, which already dominates both houses of parliament after earlier elections, wants to draw rival parties into a broad front to beat Shafiq in the June 16 and 17 run-off.

-"We have to organize the movement on the street with the grass roots to support the revolution because the old regime is coming back with Shafiq," said a Mursi spokesman Yasser Ali.
+"We have to organise the movement on the street with the grass roots to support the revolution because the old regime is coming back with Shafiq," said a Mursi spokesman Yasser Ali.

-"We are open-minded and open-hearted with all political groups, especially the revolutionary groups, to organize and form a coalition government soon after Mursi becomes president."
+"We are open-minded and open-hearted with all political groups, especially the revolutionary groups, to organise and form a coalition government soon after Mursi becomes president."

 Ali said Mursi, 60, might meet Abol Fotouh, a former Brotherhood member who came fourth in the first round, and other leaders, possibly including Sabahy, later in the day.